moldis-group/home/index.md

 ## Laboratory for Chemical Space Design and Data Science
 We are a small interdisciplinary team at the [Tata Institute of Fundamental Research Hyderabad, India](https://www.tifrh.res.in/).
 Topics of interest to us, in no particular order of preference, are Chemical compound space design, Quantum mechanics, Machine learning and Big Data analytics, Computational materials science, High-performance computing, Density functional theory, Femtosecond electron dynamics, Anharmonic vibrational spectra, Potential energy surfaces, and Computer-based science education.
 Our present research activities are largely driven by the requirements of our MolDis initiative.

-### Positions Open
+### Positions open

-We have positions open for Junior research fellows, I-Ph.D. / Ph.D. students and Postdoc fellows to work on our projects on the following topics
+We have positions open for junior research fellows, I-Ph.D. / Ph.D. students and Postdoctoral research associates to work on the following topics.
 - computational chemistry
 - computational organic chemistry including topics like retrosynthesis, and reaction mechanism elucidation
 - computational materials science